- Brand architecture

-Based on findings, Voice pared the brand marque back to the cross symbol, revitalising the master brand and category brands to modernise them and make them feel like a single family.
-In brand architecture terms, this moved the Southern Cross experience away from a ‘house of brands’ towards a more ‘branded house’ architecture that operated in multiple sectors.
+Based on these findings, Voice pared the brand marque back to the cross symbol, modernising the master and category brands and making them feel like a single family.
+In brand architecture terms, Southern Cross shifted from a ‘house of brands’ towards a ‘branded house’ operating in multiple sectors.
 It was a simple but powerful move that enabled Southern Cross to tell a more cohesive story and strengthen consumer connection.

-We undertook an in-depth consultation over the course of 12 months, working closely with leadership, staff and stakeholders to socialise thinking and respond to feedback.
-Tenacity and persistence were needed by all to find a common visual language that could be used across all parts of Southern Cross, published via extensive brand management guidelines that would enable each entity to market independently while taking full advantage of a strong, clear, unified identity – but the results have been worth it.
+Twelve months of in-depth consultation followed, working closely with leadership, staff and stakeholders to socialise thinking and respond to feedback.
+Persistence was used to find a common visual language that could roll out across the organisation.
+Outputs were published via extensive brand management guidelines, enabling each entity to market independently while taking full advantage of a strong, clear, unified identity.

-“While Southern Cross has scaled with presence across New Zealand and in Australia, this wasn’t necessarily recognised by customers or valued by our people,” says Joanne Mahon, Southern Cross Chief Communications & Brand Officer.
-“The cohesive identity enables us to make the most of our brand in each of the markets we operate in.
-It gives us what amounts to transferrable trust, and that is a valuable asset that we can now make the most of.”
+“While Southern Cross has scaled its presence across New Zealand and in Australia, this wasn’t necessarily recognised by customers or valued by our people,” says Southern Cross Chief Communications & Brand Officer Joanne Mahon.
+“The cohesive identity enables us to make the most of our brand in each market we operate in.
+It gives us what amounts to transferrable trust, which is a valuable asset we can now make the most of.”

-With a unified approach in place, Voice has continued working with Southern Cross to help build group presence, telling its story and the significant contributions they make to New Zealanders, their health and wellbeing.
-For example, Southern Cross released its first Community Impact Report in 2019, highlighting how and where more than one million Kiwis received care and attention.
+With a unified approach in place, Voice has continued working with Southern Cross to help build group presence, tell its story and make significant contributions to the health and wellbeing of New Zealanders.

-The new brand gives us transferrable trust, and that is a valuable asset that we can now make the most of.Joanne Mahon, Southern Cross Chief Communications & Brand Officer
+The new brand gives us transferrable trust, which is a valuable asset we can now make the most of.Joanne Mahon, Southern Cross Chief Communications & Brand Officer

 Campaign Credit: Southern Cross Travel Insurance/ True